build-server-protocol/build-server-protocol/docs/bsp.md

 integrations.

-The Build Server Protocol aims to define common functionality that both build tools (servers) and language servers/editors (clients) understand The goal is to simplify integrations between these tools to provide the best experience to end users (developers).
+The Build Server Protocol aims to define common functionality that both build tools (servers) and language servers/editors (clients) understand.
+This common functionality enables tooling developers to provide their end users the best developer experience while supporting build tools and language servers with less effort and time.

 - [1.
 Build Server Protocol](#1-build-server-protocol)
   - [1.1.
 Motivation](#11-motivation)